 The class bike design is a sturdy touring bike, utilizing a lugged construction and based on a pre-made fork [SOMA 700c or 650B or Surly for 26″ for smaller bikes].
 Straight tube rear stays, socketed dropouts and plug seat stay caps.
 Fork steerer is 1 1/8″ threadless.
 Brakes cantilever or V-Brake and can fit 42mm tires.

 I provide you an extensive tool set, a book of drawings and other info [both for you to take home].

 And after taking the class you will be able to build on your own without much more investment and a method of construction to give you the base that you need, before moving on to more complicated assembly.

 The frame will be brazed using a MAP gas hand held torch.
 This is an easy way to get to know how to braze, before moving on and investing in a quality oxy/acetylene torch set and bottles.

 We will work out of my 100 square foot home shop with the tools provided, in the exact same method, that you will take home to use.

 - 5 day one on one class M to F 9am to 6pm

 - Lunch, snacks and coffee included

-- Book of drawings and cut templates for a size range of the class bike, as well as some basic info on fitting and other info.
+- Book of drawings for a size range of the class bike, as well as some basic info on fitting and other info.